gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     // Binaries are visible in the appropriate containers
     // (assume 2 libraries & 2 binaries per library)
     assert binaries.withType(SampleBinary).size() == 4
-    assert binaries.withType(SampleBinarySubType).size() == 2
+    assert binaries.withType(OtherSampleBinary).size() == 2
-    projectComponents.withType(LibrarySpec).each { assert binaries.size() == 2 }
+    projectComponents.withType(SampleLibrary).each { assert binaries.size() == 2 }

-Running `gradle assemble` will execute lifecycle task for each library binary.
+Running `gradle assemble` will execute lifecycle task for each binary.

-A custom binary type:
-- Extends public `LibraryBinarySpec` type.
-- Has no sources.
-- Is buildable.
-- Has some lifecycle task to build its outputs.

-A custom binary implementation:
-- Implements the custom binary type.
-- Extends `DefaultLibraryBinarySpec`.
-- Has a public no-arg constructor.

 #### Implementation Plan

-- Generify DefaultSampleLibrary so that the `getBinaries()` method can return a set of subtypes.
-- Introduce `LibraryBinarySpec` to represent binaries for produced from a `LibrarySpec`.
-    - Similarly, add `ApplicationBinarySpec`.
-    - Add a `DefaultLibraryBinarySpec` implementation that has a no-arg constructor.
-- Introduce a `@ComponentModelType` annotation that permits a factory to be registered for a type with the appropriate container
+- Introduce a `@ComponentBinaries` rule type
-    - For now, only types that extend `LibraryBinarySpec` are handled: anything else is an error.
-    - Assert that the implementation class extends `DefaultLibraryBinarySpec`, has a no-arg constructor and implements the type.
-    - Register a factory with the `BinaryContainer`.
+    - Subject must be of type `NamedItemCollectionBuilder` with a generic type parameter extending `BinarySpec`
-- When registering a library type from a `@ComponentModel` annotation
+    - Exactly one input must be a type extending `ComponentSpec`
-    - Inspect the declared library type for an overloaded `getBinaries()` method, to determine the library binary type.
-    - TBD mechanism for iteration rule
+    - The binary type declared in the subject must be assignable to one of the binary types declared on the component input type
+    - Other inputs are permitted
+- For each `@ComponentBinaries` rule, register a mutate rule that iterates over all components conforming to the requested component type
+    - Any created binaries should be added to the set of binaries for the component, as well as being added to the `BinaryContainer`
-- For each created binary, create the lifecycle task.
+- For each created binary, create and register a lifecycle task with the same name as the binary
 - Update the 'custom components' sample to demonstrate the new mechanism.

 #### Test cases